burlachenkok/burlachenkok.github.io/_posts/2024-10-14-ufednl-in-arxiv.md

 </table>

-**F. First Robust Practical Implementation.** We hold deep respect for the many scientists and engineers who have contributed to the diverse landscape of training runtimes for Federated Learning.
-However, to the best of our knowledge, our implementation represents the first **robust** and practical solution for training (strongly) convex objectives in Federated Learning settings without human intervention, as detailed in Section 9.4 of the paper.
+**F. First Robust Practical Implementation.** We hold respect for the scientists and engineers who have contributed to the diverse landscape of training runtimes for FL.
+However, to the best of our knowledge, our implementation represents the first **robust** practical solution for training (strongly) convex objectives in Federated Learning settings without human intervention (see Section 9.4 of the paper).

 # Broader Impact

 **The Role of Theory in Practice.** The interplay between theory and practice remains a landscape still being explored.
 In our work, we explicitly identify the theoretical elements that facilitated our efforts to bridge the gap between theoretical concepts and practical implementation (see Appendix K.2).

 **Translating Theory into Practice.** Our work serves as a guiding beacon for researchers navigating the complex process of translating theoretical algorithms into impactful implementations across various domains of Machine Learning.
 Even theoretically optimal algorithms may underperform in practical benchmarks that assess the actual time and memory.
-It's often due to significant hidden implementation constants in layered designs (hardware, software, virtual machines, interpreters).
+It's often due to significant hidden implementation constants in layered designs.
 We highlight a comprehensive set of considerations that must be taken into account to successfully implement a scientific algorithm without sacrificing performance.

 **The Significance of Alternative Languages in ML Research.** Our work emphasizes the multifaceted considerations involved in improving actual wall clock time.
 Our work challenges the predominant Python-centric design philosophy in Machine Learning.
 It underscores the significance of considering alternative languages when prioritizing computational and memory efficiency.